defano/jmonet/README.md

 The JMonet canvas will not receive cut, copy or paste actions until we register an `ActionListener` that routes those actions to it.
 Typically, only the user interface element that has focus receives such events, but because a canvas has no clear concept of focus, it's up to you to decide when the canvas should respond to cut, copy and paste actions.

-Create an `ActionListener` to send actions to the canvas:
+Create a `CanvasFocusDelegate` and an `ActionListener` to send actions to the canvas:

 ```
-CanvasClipboardActionListener myActionListener = new CanvasClipboardActionListener(new CanvasFocusDelegate() {
+CanvasFocusDelegate myFocusDelegate = new CanvasFocusDelegate() {
     @Override
-    public AbstractPaintCanvas getCanvasInFocus() {
+    public PaintCanvas getCanvasInFocus() {

         // Which canvas should handle cut, copy and paste commands?
-Perhaps check to see if the focused window
+Perhaps check to see if
-        // contains a canvas...?
+        // the focused window contains a canvas...?
         if (isMyCanvasInFocus()) {
             return myCanvas;
         }